Codependency: Definition

 Codependency has no established definition or diagnostic criteria within the mental health community.
-It has not been included as a condition in any edition of the DSM or ICD.
+It has not been included as a condition in any edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) or the International Classification of Disease (ICD).

 A 1994 review of the literature on codependency found that there was no consensus on a clear definition of the term, that the concept lacked empirical validation across the surveyed articles, and that most authors who attempted to define codependency instead conflate that task with developing theories about its nature and origins.
 A 2004 survey that sought to clarify the definition of codependency, as a prelude to evaluating it as a possible psychological diagnosis, found that definitions within surveyed papers varied significantly, but tended to identify as core elements high self-sacrifice, a focus on others' needs, suppression of one's own emotions, and attempts to control or fix other people's problems.

 According to psychiatrist Timmen Cermak, the concept of codependency carries three different levels of meaning: